arancauchi/dark-past/scripts/greely.md

 When they exhumed the body of Frederick Kislingbury, his family expected to find a man who had starved to death in the Arctic.

-what they uncovered was far more horrifying/what they found would haunt their dreams
+What they found was far worse.

 Half his body had been stripped to the bone.
 His arms and legs carved clean - not by animals, but by a knife.